 4D Reservoir Monitoring

-Allton`s EM technology with stationary source and receivers, is well suited for 4D acquisition and can be operated close to existing infrastructure with minimum data distortion, holding great potential mapping production related changes in saturation from resistivity measurements.
-The stationary acquisition configuration makes it good for acquisition repeatability.
+Allton’s EM technology with stationary source and receivers, is well suited for 4D acquisition and can be operated close to existing infrastructure with minimum data distortion, holding great potential mapping production related changes in saturation from resistivity measurements.
+The stationary acquisition configuration is ideal for acquisition repeatability.